SnehaChaursia/Talent-MatchMaker/README.md

 - Smart matching based on location, skills, budget, and style preferences
 - Real-time search with detailed scoring breakdown
-- Portfolio integration with direct access to creator platforms
+- Feedback system for rating matchesintegration with direct access to creator platforms
-- Feedback system for rating matches
 - Responsive design that works on all devices
 - Location autocomplete with city suggestions
 - Skills and style suggestions for easy selection